LoopKit/loopdocs/docs/gh-actions/automatic.md

 These events are automatically scheduled:

 * Once a week: Check for a new release of the *Loop* app:
-    * If found, your fork is automatically updated and a new build created
+    * If found, your fork is automatically updated and a new build created and uploaded to *TestFlight*
-    * The new version is then available in your *TestFlight* app when you are ready to install it
 * Once a month: Build the app and upload the fresh build to *TestFlight*

 If you do not want this automatic schedule, you can modify it.